Best Bird Seed: Draw the Birds You Want to Your Backyard

 - Best All-Around Mix: Deluxe Wild Bird Blend

 - Best Budget: Classic Blend Wild Bird Feed

 Features to consider when shopping for the best bird seed

 Shopping for bird seed can be confusing, especially if you are new to the world of feeding backyard birds.
 That’s because there are a wide variety of bird species, and each has its own dietary wants and needs.
 Learn what your favorite birds like, and you can draw more of them to your backyard feeder for both their and your enjoyment.

 Do you want to draw a variety of birds to a winter bird feeder?

-If you were going to select one kind of bird seed and feed it exclusively to birds in your backyard in winter, black oil sunflower bird seeds are the ones to choose.
+If you were going to select one kind of bird food and feed it exclusively to birds in your backyard in winter, black oil sunflower birds seeds are the ones to choose.
 High in both protein and fat, they are readily available and loved by nearly every kind of bird that will visit your yard.
 Compared to striped sunflower seeds, black oil seeds are meatier and have a higher oil content, giving birds more nutrition and calories in every bite.
 They also have thinner shells, making them easier for small birds to crack.